How To Travel to the Philippines: 50 Amazing Tourist Spots To Visit

 How to get there

-From Manila, take a Raymond Transportation bus to Infanta, Quezon (travel time: 4-5 hours).
+Take a Raymond Transportation bus from Manila to Infanta, Quezon (travel time: 4-5 hours).
 Get off at Ungos Port, where you’ll ride a boat to Jomalig Port (travel time: 4-6 hours).
 Upon arriving at the port, ride a motorbike or habal-habal to your resort.

 5. Caramoan Islands